Private Pilot Glider, Oral Prep

 Right-of-way order, glider, airplane, balloon?

-- Balloon, has right-of-way over all categories
+- Balloon, has right-of-way over any other category of aircraft

-- Glider, has right-of-way over airships, airplanes, rotorcraft
+- Glider, has right-of-way over powered aircraft

 IX.Slow Flight and Stalls